vishalvisd/visdcam-pi/README.md

 # visdcam-pi

-Two ESP32-Cam recorders on a Raspberry Pi.
+ESP32-Cam recorders on a Raspberry Pi.
-MJPEG → H.264 (x264) → **MPEG-TS segments** on RAM disk → S3.
+MJPEG → H.264 (x264) → **MPEG-TS segments** on RAM disk → BlackBlaze B2.

 **Why TS?** If a camera dies mid-segment, the resulting clip is still playable (best chance to capture the “last moment”).